hyperledger-cacti/cacti/docs/docs/weaver/getting-started/enabling-weaver-network/fabric.md

     - **Enabling TLS**:
         - You can make your driver accept TLS connections by specifying `DRIVER_TLS` as `true` and specifying a TLS certificate file path and private key file path in `DRIVER_TLS_CERT_PATH` and `DRIVER_TLS_KEY_PATH` respectively.
 The same certificate should be specified in this driver's definition in the `drivers` section in the `config.toml` file of your relay in the `tlsca_cert_path` property (see the earlier section on relay configuration).
         - To communicate with your network' relay using TLS (i.e., if the relay is TLS-enabled), specify that relay's TLS CA certificate path in `RELAY_TLSCA_CERT_PATH` (currently only one certificate can be configured) and set `RELAY_TLS` to `true`.
 This CA certificate should match the one specified in the `cert_path` property in the relay's `config.toml` file (see the earlier section on relay configuration):
         - You can point to the folder in your host system containing the certificate and key using the `TLS_CREDENTIALS_DIR` variable.
-(This folder will be synced to the `/fabric-driver/credentials` folder in the Fabric Driver container as specified in the [docker-compose file](https://github.com/hyperledger/cacti/blob/main/weaver/core/drivers/fabric-driver/docker-compose.yml).)
+(This folder will be synced to the `/fabric-driver/credentials` folder in the Fabric Driver container as specified in the [docker compose file](https://github.com/hyperledger/cacti/blob/main/weaver/core/drivers/fabric-driver/docker-compose.yml).)
 Make sure you point to the right certificate and key file paths within the container using the `DRIVER_TLS_CERT_PATH`, `DRIVER_TLS_KEY_PATH`, and `RELAY_TLSCA_CERT_PATH` variables.

 - `config.json`: This contains settings used to connect to a CA of a Fabric network organization and enroll a client.
 A sample is given below:
   ```json